usethesource/rascal-website/docs/LanguageReference.md

 In other words the standard graph datatype can be parameterized with any element type.

-See [Type Parameters](#StaticTyping-TypeParameters) for other examples parameterized alias declarations.
+See [Type Parameters](#typeparameters) for other examples parameterized alias declarations.

 ### Annotation Declaration

 **Synopsis.**

 Declare an annotation type for nodes.
-This feature is deprecated; please use [???](#Keyword%20Fields) instead.
+This feature is deprecated; please use [Keyword Fields](#keyword-fields) instead.

 **Syntax.**